 Let’s Head Underground To The Best Caves In Croatia

 Croatia is full of natural wonders.
-We’ve shared with you 16 of Croatia’s best beaches, and now it’s time we introduce you to some of the very best caves in Croatia.
-We’ve already shared Modric Cave, now here are eight more.
-If you’re interested in geology, archaeology, or simply want to gaze at the stunning beauty of Croatia’s underground, read on to discover the best locations to take the plunge (in no particular order)!
+We’ve shared 16 of Croatia’s best beaches with you, and now we introduce you to some of the best caves in Croatia.
+We’ve already shared Modric Cave; now, here are eight more.
+If you’re interested in geology or archaeology or want to gaze at the stunning beauty of Croatia’s underground, read on to discover the best locations to take the plunge (in no particular order)!

 The well-known Modra Špilja, also known as The Blue Grotto or The Blue Cave, can be visited in the Islet of Biševo.
 With the light rays from the sun penetrating the cave’s submerged entrance, it is brilliantly illuminated with blue light giving the waters a spectacular glow.

-It is referred to by many as the most attractive natural phenomena in the Adriatic sea.
+It is referred to by many as the most attractive natural phenomenon in the Adriatic sea.
 Book a tour with a reputable guide and see the stunning colors for yourself!

 Baredine Cave is a real gem of Istria.
-Walkthrough the underground cave, admiring ancient stalagmites and stalactites and many other “sculptures” created naturally by water moving through the passages.
 While in the cave, stop to view the underground animal world – yes, animals have made this a habitat!
+Walk through the underground cave, admiring ancient stalagmites, stalactites, and many other “sculptures” created naturally by water moving through the passages.

 Enjoy the decorated chambers, realistic sculpture of Our Lady, the replica-like of the Leaning Tower of Pisa, and more in a very pleasant all-year-round temperature of 14ºC.
 For extra fun, kids and adults alike can suit up with a rope and harness to do a little climbing.